An unknottedness result for self shrinkers with multiple ends: Preliminaries

-As mentioned above mean curvature flow with surgery in the round metric has been already accomplished by Haslhofer and Ketover but some extra care is needed for the Gaussian metric especially in the noncompact case.
-This is because the metric is poorly behaved at infinity (as one sees from the calculation of its scalar curvature) which introduces some analytic difficulites for using the flow, so instead we consider the renormalized mean curvature flow (which we'll abreviate RMCF) defined by the following equation:
+In our argument, we will wish to apply the mean curvature flow on certain perturbations of a given shrinker, but it might be interesting to note it is not advantageous to do so in the Gaussian metric, which is perhaps naively the most natural setting for a flow argument.
+This is because the metric is poorly behaved at infinity, as one sees from the calculation of its scalar curvature, which introduces some analytic difficulites for using the flow.
+Instead, we consider the renormalized mean curvature flow (which we'll abreviate RMCF) defined by the following equation:

 Where here as before $X$ is the position vector on $M$.
 It is related to the regular mean curvature flow by the following reparameterization; this allows one to transfer many deep theorems on the MCF to the RMCF.
 Supposing that $M_t$ is a mean curvature flow on $[-1,T)$, $-1 < T \leq 0$ ($T = 0$ is the case for a self shrinker).
 Then the renormalized flow $\hat{M_\tau}$ of $M_t$ defined on $[0, -\log(-T))$ is given by